mscaudill/openseize/README.md

 # Acknowledgements

-**This work was generously supported through the Ting Tsung and Wei Fong Chao Foundation.**
+**This work is generously supported through the Ting Tsung and Wei Fong Chao Foundation and the National Institute of Neurological Disorders and Stroke (Grant 2R01 NS100738-05A1).**